 General Introduction to the study of weather maps, the scheme of weather symbols including Beaufort's scale employed in Indian daily weather maps; weather in India: summer season (period of summer monsoon), winter season, forecasting of weather through the study of weather maps and recent advances in weather forecasting.
+Note:

-A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
+1. A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
 The students will attempt 6 short answer type questions in about 25-30 words each.
-Each short answer type question will carry 1⁄2 mark (Total 3 marks).
-The whole syllabus will be divided into 2 units.
+Each short answer type question will carry $\frac{1}{2}$ mark (Total 3 marks).
+2. The whole syllabus will be divided into 2 units.
 Eight questions will be set out of the whole syllabus, four from each unit.
 The students will be required to attempt two questions from each unit.
 Each question will carry 3 marks.
 These will be in addition to the compulsory question at serial number one.
-(Total 12 marks)

-3. Evaluation of Practical record will be done at the time of viva-voce examination.
+(Total 12 marks) 3.
+Evaluation of Practical record will be done at the time of viva-voce examination.
 A minimum of 12 sheets are to be prepared by the students in each semester.
 4. In case the candidate has applied for the improvement, he/she should be required to make a fresh practical note book.

-(Session-2018-2019) Semester-III GEOGRAPHY Paper-I: Resources and Environment: World Patterns

-(Theory)

-Time: 3 Hours Max.
-Marks: 100 Theory Marks: 50 Practical Marks: 30 Internal Assessment: 20

-Note: Instructions for the Paper Setters:

-1. A compulsory question containing 15 short answer type questions will be set covering the whole syllabus.
-The students will attempt any 10 parts in about 20-30 words each.
-Each part will carry 1 marks (Total 10 marks).
+(Session -1920-21) Semester-III GEOGRAPHY Paper-I: Resources and Environment: World Patterns (Theory) Time: 3 Hours Max.
+Marks: 100 Theory Marks: 45 Practical Marks: 30 Internal Assessment: 25 Instructions for the Paper Setters: 1.
+A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
+The students will attempt any 5 questions in about 20-30 words each.
+Each question will carry 1marks (Total 5 marks).
 2. The whole syllabus will be divided into 4 units.
-Eight questions will be out of the whole syllabus, 2 from each unit.
+Eight questions will be set out of the whole syllabus, 2 from each unit.
 The students will be required to attempt one question from each unit.
-These will be in addition to the compulsory question at serial number 1.
-Each question will carry 10 marks (40 marks)

-4. In Unit-II question will focus on general aspects of the topic instead of on any individual resources.

-Unit - I

-Environment and Resources:

-Meaning, nature and components of environment.Nature and definition of Resources.
-Resources environment interface.

-Biotic abiotic, Exhaustable and inexhaustable, Potential and Developed Agricultural and Pastoral, Mineral and Industrial.

-Unit - II

-Distribution availability, utilization and conservation of water, minerals (in general) and energy resoruces; their economic and environmental significance and sustainability.

-Types and distribution of forests-their economic and environmental significance and conservation.

-Types and distribution of fisheries-their economic and environmental significance and conservation.
+Each question carrying 10 marks.
+These will be in addition to the compulsory question at serial number 1 (Total 40 marks).
+3. Special credit will be given to suitable use of maps and diagrams.
+Course Contents: Unit - I Environment and Resources: Biotic abiotic, Exhaustible and inexhaustible, Potential and Developed Agricultural and Pastoral, Mineral and Industrial.
+Distribution availability, utilization and conservation of water and Energy resources: Coal, Petroleum, natural Gas Unit - II Types and distribution of forests-their economic and environmental significance and Conservation.
+Types and distribution of fisheries-their economic and environmental significance and Conservation.
 Major soil types and their distribution; problems of soil erosion and soil conservation.

-Human Resources: Population Explosion.
-Population Resources Relationship : Population-Resource Regions of the world.

-Environment: Natural and Human, Man-environment relationship-determinism, Possibilism, ecology.

-Biodiversity

-Environmental Issues: Pollution; food security; deforestation; conservation of wild life.

-(Session-2017-2018) Semester-III GEOGRAPHY Paper-II: Cartography (Practical)

-Written Paper of 3 Hours: 15 Marks Practical Record (File): 08 Marks Viva: 07 Marks Total Marks: 30 a) Point Symbols :Dot, circle, sphere.
+Unit-III Human Resources: Marx theory .population growth Unit-IV Environmental Issues: Air Pollution; food security; deforestation; conservation of wild life.
+(Session -1920-21) Semester-III GEOGRAPHY Paper-II: Cartography (Practical) Time: 3 Hours Written Paper of 3 Hours: 15 Marks Practical Record (File): 08 Marks Viva: 07 Marks Total Marks: 30 Course Contents: Unit-I Symbolization of Geographical Data:

-Unit-I

-Symbolization of Geographical Data:
+a) Point Symbols :Dot, circle, sphere.